sahanes/dockertize-langgraph-research-rabbit/README.md

 /usr/local/bin/langgraph dev --host 0.0.0.0 --port 2024```

 Purpose:
--Set PYTHONPATH: Points to /deps/research-rabbit to ensure the application has access to project files.
+-  Set PYTHONPATH: Points to ```/deps/research-rabbit``` to ensure the application has access to project files.
--Add /usr/local/bin to PATH: Ensures the langgraph CLI can be found during execution.
+-  Add /usr/local/bin to PATH: Ensures the langgraph CLI can be found during execution.
--Run langgraph dev: Starts the application on host 0.0.0.0 and port 2024.
+-  Run langgraph dev: Starts the application on host 0.0.0.0 and port 2024.

 - Dockerfile Command:
 ```bash